-None of the flatfish stocks in this review are classified as overfished or undergoing overfishing, and no destructive fishing practices are allowed in GOA or BSAI which would adversely impact habitat.
-Measures are in place to reduce impacts of trawl sweep lines on the seabed.
-With regard to other resources taken in the flatfish fisheries, considerable work has been done to reduce catches of species such as halibut and Chinook salmon in trawl catches, as there are concerns with the status of Chinook in many rivers.
-Extensive work on deck sorting (Gauvin 2013, Gauvin et al. 2018) has occurred in recent years in certain trawl fisheries to improve the survival rates of halibut discarded at sea (required under regulation).
-Exempted fishing permits (EFP) have been issued for deck sorting on Amendment 80 Catcher Processors to reduce halibut mortality, and 2019 is expected to be the last year of the EFP, with the goal of implementing deck sorting in regulations in 2020.
+None of the P. cod stocks in Alaska are classified as overfished or undergoing overfishing, and no destructive fishing practices are allowed in GOA or BSAI which would adversely impact habitat.
+With regard to other resources taken in the P. cod fishery, considerable work has been done to reduce catches of species such as halibut and Chinook salmon in trawl catches, as there are concerns with the status of Chinook in many rivers.
+Extensive work on deck sorting (Gauvin 2013) has occurred in recent years in certain trawl fisheries to improve the survival rates of halibut discarded at sea (required under regulation).
+Exempted fishing permits have been issued for deck sorting on Amendment 80 Catcher Processors to reduce halibut mortality.
+Numerous measures to protect SSL populations and habitat affect are implemented in the FMPs for GOA and BSAI groundfish, and some are specific to the P. cod fisheries.
+NMFS and NPFMC must describe and identify EFH in FMPs, minimize to the extent practicable the adverse effects of fishing on EFH, and identify other actions to encourage the conservation and enhancement of EFH.
+Further details on this are described under Fundamental Clause 12, below.